wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image114](./images/media/image114.png)

-4. Use **ls** command to see that the kernel image is less than 17 MB in size.
+4. Use the **ls** command to see that the kernel image is less than 17 MB in size.
 The overall disk footprint will be larger depending on the required Liberty features.

         ls -lrt ~/Student/ops/software/